AI Agent Examples: Real Examples Driving Business Transformation With An Intelligent Agent

 An agent that recognizes the next best action to optimize customer experience |

-These types of artificial intelligence agents offer varying levels of complexity and capability.
+These types of agents offer varying levels of complexity and capability.
 Simple reflex agents are the most basic type while learning agents are the most advanced.
 They can adapt and improve their performance over time.

 The type of agent you choose depends on the task's needs and the environment's complexity.
 For example, a customer service chatbot may begin as a basic reflex agent.